 Insert the metal blade into the keyhole of the driver's door.

 Turn the key to unlock the driver's door.
 Once the door is unlocked, remove the key and open the driver's door.
 Watch the following video on how to perform these steps.

 If your Acura doesn't start, the car battery may be dead.
 Manually turn on the lights.
-If your lights don't work your Acura you will need a jump start.
+If your lights don't work your Acura will need a jump start.
 If you are stranded away from home get roadside assistance to help you.
-If you are at home use a lithium jump starter to jump start your Acura.
+If you are at home use a portable jump starter to jump start your Acura.